dczmer/davelab/_zsh_configuration/01_zsh-config.md

 tail ~/.zsh_history
 ```

-Use the `up` and `down` arrow keys to cycle through the entries at the terminal.
+You can use the `up` and `down` arrow keys to cycle through the entries from your history file at the command prompt.
 You can hit enter/return to re-run the command or use the `left` and `right` arrow keys to move around and edit the command first.

 Press `ctrl+r` and start typing 'hello' when prompted for a search.

-Try navigating back to the `find` command, and changing `.md` to `.zsh` to search for `zsh` files instead of markdown.
+Try navigating back to the `find` command, using either the arrow keys or `ctrl+r` search, and change `.md` to `.zsh` to search for `zsh` files instead of markdown.

 ## Custom Environment Varibles